mslipper/optimistic-specs/specs/withdrawals.md

 - *withdrawal finalizing transaction* refers specifically to an L1 transaction which finalizes and relays the withdrawal.

-Withdrawals are initiated on L2 via a call to the Withdrawals predeploy contract, which records the important properties of the message in its storage.
-Withdrawals are finalized on L1 via a call to the `L2WithdrawalVerifier` contract, which proves the inclusion of this withdrawal message.
+Withdrawals are initiated on L2 via a call to the `Withdrawer` predeploy contract, which records the important properties of the message in its storage.
+Withdrawals are finalized on L1 via a call to the `WithdrawalVerifier` contract, which proves the inclusion of this withdrawal message.

 In this way, withdrawals are different from [deposits][g-deposits] which make use of a special transaction type in the